johnlobster/storeFront/README.md

  * I created a module of common javascript functions to be shared between the different apps.
 In the end only two functions were common.

  * Once customer was working, I refactored it to use promises instead of callback chain

+ * a couple of times git stopped working and wouldn't commit or checkout.
+Had to re-clone thje database, copy the changed files in and then stage and commit.
+Debugging this and fixing was very time consuming